wrapl/minilang/docs/library/map.rst

    A node in a :mini:`map`.
    Dereferencing a :mini:`map::node` returns the corresponding value from the :mini:`map`.
    Assigning to a :mini:`map::node` updates the corresponding value in the :mini:`map`.

+.. _type-map-order:

+:mini:`type map::order < enum`
+   * :mini:`map::order::Insert` |harr| default ordering; inserted pairs are put at end,  no reordering on access.
+   * :mini:`map::order::Ascending` |harr| inserted pairs are kept in ascending key order,  no reordering on access.
+   * :mini:`map::order::Ascending` |harr| inserted pairs are kept in descending key order,  no reordering on access.
+   * :mini:`map::order::MRU` |harr| inserted pairs are put at start,  accessed pairs are moved to start.
+   * :mini:`map::order::LRU` |harr| inserted pairs are put at end,  accessed pairs are moved to end.